 The challenge with massage for MS is that no one approach is right for everyone living with multiple sclerosis.
 The massage therapist must assess your unique set of symptoms and choose techniques that might work for you.

-Some people with MS get relief from deep tissue massage or trigger point therapy, while these massage techniques may create additional pain for other people.
+Some people with MS get relief from deep tissue massage or neuromuscular therapy, while these massage techniques may create additional pain for other people.
 Some people can tolerate only gentle touch, such as myofascial release or light Swedish massage.

 Massage therapy can help reduce both the symptoms of MS and the effects of stress.